Akona04/Project2-ECE366/README.md

 This project implements a Fibonacci function in MIPS assembly language.
 The implementation follows an iterative approach that calculates the nth Fibonacci number as specified in the project requirements.

 ## Contributions
-- **Idris Hull-Delgado**: Implemented the main algorithm structure, wrote the initial Fibonacci implementation.
+- **Idris Hull-Delgado**: Implemented the main algorithm structure, wrote the initial Fibonacci implementation, and managed function orchestration and application flow.
 - **Valmir Rika**: Optimized the code, handled edge cases, and performed testing with various inputs.
+Built the main control logic and initial structure for main and Odd(m).
 - **Anish Konakalla**: Created documentation, compiled the submission materials, and verified correctness.
+Implemented the core logic of modulo_by_subtraction, using loops instead of division

 ## How to Run the Program